 Taking part in this research study may lead to added costs to you.
-You may have to pay for transportation costs if you need to come into our clinic with your child for a study visit.
+You may have to pay for transportation costs if you need to come into our clinic for a study visit.
 If the study visit takes place remotely, you may have to pay for additional internet charges in order to access the remote study technology.